Housing for students

 Approximately 14 days after your entry has been registered, you will receive a yellow health insurance card (sundhedskort) by post (please have your name on your mailbox).
-The card carries your Danish CPR number (social security number).
+The card carries your Danish CPR number (social security number) as well as the name, address, and phone number of your doctor (GP).
 You are advised to always carry your yellow health insurance card with you as you will need to use it when contacting your doctor, hospitals, and dentists.

 Click here to read about healthcare in Denmark

 At your appointment to obtain a CPR number Citizen Service will also guide you on how to obtain MitID.MitID is your personal secure login for: